Keith Carter (American football)

-Keith Richard Carter (born July 2, 1982) is an American football coach and former tight end currently serving as the assistant offensive line coach for the Minnesota Vikings of the National Football League (NFL).
+Keith Richard Carter (born July 2, 1982) is an American football coach and former tight end currently serving as the offensive line coach for the Minnesota Vikings of the National Football League (NFL).

 Playing career

 At Downingtown High School, Carter was a three-year starter as a tight end and defensive end.
 He was recruited to play tight end by Gary Bernardi at UCLA.
 After redshirting his first year, Carter was awarded the Charles Pike Memorial Award for his help with the scout team.
 In 2002, Carter played in nine games, starting three of them.
 He also took snaps that season as a blocking running back.
 In April 2003, Carter plowed into the back of a car on his motorcycle, ending his playing career.

 Coaching career

 Early coaching career

 Carter began coaching at UCLA while he was still a student there in 2005.
 In 2006, Carter coached the tight ends for Wagner College.
 He then went to the University of Redlands where he coached the offensive line in 2007 and 2008.
 For the next three seasons, Carter coached at the University of San Diego working with the tight ends in 2009 and the offensive line in 2010 and 2011.